xman1980/gitflow/README.md

 ```

 #### `<name>`
-Should contain numeric ID of task
+Should contain numeric ID of task,
-Always use dashes to seperate words, and keep it short.
+always use dashes to seperate words, and keep it short.

 #### Examples
 ```